from Guide to the Job Hunt on Mar 5, 2023

 Now, compare your offers to understand how they stack relative to each other and relative to the general population.
 The point is to understand if and how much you're being low-balled.

-- Compare to other people's offers.
+- Compare with other people's offers.
 Ideally, obtain compensation bands from the recruiter.
 Otherwise, check levels.fyi for crowd-sourced estimations of your company's compensation bands.
 For AI-related roles, check aipaygrad.es.

 At this point, you should have a good idea of your offer's worth, relative to your preferences.